Ariflo/GulpMochaAutomatedTesting/README.md

 Never fear, automated TDD is here!

-This repository will outline the steps necessary to set-up an automated Gulp-Mocha testing suite for your SEAN (SQL with Knex, Express, Angular, Node) web app.
+This repository will outline the steps necessary to set-up an automated Gulp-Mocha testing suite for your SEAN (PostgreSQL, Express, Angular, Node) web app.

 ###File Structure
 This demo assumes your SEAN app follows the standard MVC file structure: